TowerBuilders/learning-center/docs/smartContract/handlingData.md

 ### Serialization

 First, storage is not able to store objects in their normal form.
-If you want to store an array or a dictionary you will need to serialize them before putting them into storage and then Deserialize them after retrieving them.
+If you want to store an array or a dictionary you will need to serialize them before putting them into storage and then deserialize them after retrieving them.
 Check out this modified version of the previous contract:

 ``` python
 from ontology.interop.System.Storage import GetContext, Get, Put, Delete